ibm-cloud-docs/containers/cs_istio_custom_gateway_helm.md

     # Sets the per-pod terminationGracePeriodSeconds setting.
     terminationGracePeriodSeconds: 30

-    # Configure this to a higher priority class in order to make sure your Istio gateway pods
+    # Configure this to a higher priority class in order to make sure that your Istio gateway pods
     # will not be killed because of low priority class.
     # Refer to https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass
     # for more detail.